How much will we spend in Christmas 2020?

 So remember, even if you are spending less this year, there are several ways that you can spread joy throughout the festive season.
 Whether you’re planning on seeing more of your family, volunteering or showing how much you care by making your own gifts, make sure you make this Christmas magical.

 McCarthy Stone are the UK’s leading retirement housebuilders.
-We have over 51,000 apartments nationwide and if you'd like to find out more about what we currently have available, take a look at our retirement properties for sale here.
+Take a look at our retirement properties for sale here.